prooph/micro-do/README.md

 Yes, well observed!
 The best friend of PHP is a solid webserver.
 Normally you configure your webserver to forward every request to your monolithic PHP application.
 Your favorite web framework takes over the request and routes it through the framework application.
-While this works nice for monolithic applications running on dedicated servers it is not th best approach for
+While this works nice for monolithic applications running on dedicated servers it is not the best approach for
 Microservices.
 Microservices should be small with very few dependencies.
 They should also be stateless so that you can scale each service individually.